AimeeKnight/Blogament/README.md

 ```

 After adding Blogament to your Gemfile and mounting it within your app, you need to copy over
-Blogament's migrations and generate you configuration initializer:
+Blogament's migrations and generate your configuration initializer:

 ```console
 rake blogament:install